 Step 4: Science lvl 1

 The next step is to drill a recess for the bottle opener lever.
 In this case, I am using a steel washer secured with a wood screw.
+I buy my woodscrews from TradeFix Direct who offer slotted head or twin thread options, this means I can pick the best screw for the job!
 Keep it simple!
 I then drilled out a 7/8 hole that overlaps the larger hole.
 I then pre-drilled a pilot hole and secured the flat washer with a #8 wood screw, making sure it is all flush with the back of the opener.

 At this point you have a fully functional bottle opener in the shape of a bottle cap.
 Now… what can we do to step it up just a hair?